mikesplore/Uni-Connect/README.md

 # AssignmentScreen Composable

 ## Overview
-`AssignmentScreen` is a Composable function that displays a list of assignments for courses.
-It allows users to navigate between courses using tabs and view assignments specific to the selected course.
+`AssignmentScreen` is a Composable function that displays a list of assignments for modules.
+It allows users to navigate between modules using tabs and view assignments specific to the selected module.

 ## Dependencies
-- `UniAdmin`: A custom application class that provides repositories for courses and assignments.
+- `UniAdmin`: A custom application class that provides repositories for modules and assignments.
-- `CourseViewModel`: ViewModel for managing course-related data and operations.
+- `ModuleViewModel`: ViewModel for managing module-related data and operations.
-- `CourseAssignmentViewModel`: ViewModel for managing course assignment-related data and operations.
+- `ModuleAssignmentViewModel`: ViewModel for managing module assignment-related data and operations.

 ## Parameters
 - `context: Context`: The context of the current application, used for styling and resources.

 ## State
-- `selectedTabIndex`: An `Int` state managed using `mutableIntStateOf`, representing the index of the currently selected course tab.
+- `selectedTabIndex`: An `Int` state managed using `mutableIntStateOf`, representing the index of the currently selected module tab.
-- `selectedCourseId`: A `String?` state managed using `mutableStateOf`, representing the ID of the currently selected course.
+- `selectedModuleId`: A `String?` state managed using `mutableStateOf`, representing the ID of the currently selected module.
 - `isLoading`: A `Boolean` state indicating whether the data is still being loaded.

 ## UI Components
 - **TopAppBar**: Displays the title "Assignments" with a primary color background.
-- **ScrollableTabRow**: Allows users to navigate between different courses using tabs.
+- **ScrollableTabRow**: Allows users to navigate between different modules using tabs.
-- **LazyColumn**: Displays a list of assignments for the selected course using `AssignmentCard` Composable.
+- **LazyColumn**: Displays a list of assignments for the selected module using `AssignmentCard` Composable.
 - **CircularProgressIndicator**: Displays a loading indicator when data is being fetched.
-- **Text**: Displays messages for "No courses available" and "No assignments available" when appropriate.
+- **Text**: Displays messages for "No modules available" and "No assignments available" when appropriate.

 ## Logic
-- Observes assignments and courses from their respective ViewModels.
+- Observes assignments and modules from their respective ViewModels.
-- Fetches courses on launch and assignments for the selected course when the tab changes.
+- Fetches modules on launch and assignments for the selected module when the tab changes.
 - Displays loading indicators or messages when data is not yet available or empty.

 ## Customization